-Ambient Occlusion maps are not only important for rendering, they are also very important for texturing.
+Ambient Occlusion maps are not only important for rendering, but they are also very important for texture.
 AO maps are a great way to give your texture that extra bit of depth, and it’ll make your model look less like CG, and more like something from real life

 - Use other important Render passes.